brti-dev/brti.dev/posts/flask-on-windows.md

   - Windows
 ---

-This is, I think, the best way to get [Flask](https://flask.palletsprojects.com/) up and running on a Windows machine.
+This is, I think, the best way to get [Flask](https://flask.palletsprojects.com/) up and running on a Windows machine. <!--more-->

 ## Install the Windows Subsystem for Linux